 Algorithms.
 Algorithms.
 Algorithms.

 So what does this mean for identity management and security?
 I’ve been exploring this ever since I gave my talk at the 2014 Cloud Identity Summit.
 The history of the security industry is littered with failed products built on the promise of expert systems.
-But I believe we are at a convergence point; we now have an ever growing mountain of data available for analysis, while machine learning and other data science methodologies have improved significantly in both capability and performance.
+But I believe we are at a convergence point.
+We now have an ever-growing mountain of data available for analysis, machine learning, and other data science methodologies that have improved significantly in both capability and performance.
+Several enterprises are hiring machine learning services to maintain Machine Learning Operations (MLOps) that helps in effective workflow management, among other things.
 The result: security solutions that have the ability to dynamically identify, report and even remediate issues which the vendor and operator didn’t need to foresee and create predefined policies or conditions for.
 And while the military may be leveraging this to build what amounts to a cyber-Skynet, it is also driving real innovation in the areas of enterprise and online security.
 Security automation is creating solutions that go beyond simply enforcing your defenses, and actually dynamically define them.

 Security automation is just one of a few factors that are helping create a security blueprint for what I have coined ‘The Self-Defending Enterprise‘.
 Not a terribly original moniker, I know, but one that has a nice ring to it as it speaks to both a pressing need and an emerging capability.
 In a borderless IT environment where threat vectors continuously shift, evolve and multiply, we cannot rely on security models that are network-based, prescriptive and hardened.
 This brave new world needs bold new solutions.